jackie2806/jackie2806/README.md

 ### Hi there! 👋

-<h3> 👨🏻‍💻 More about Me </h3>
- My name is Jackie and I am here to learn coding.
+ 👨🏻‍💻 My name is Jackie and I am here to learn coding.
 I like to read novels and walking!!!

 <h3>🛠 Tech Stack</h3>

 - 🌐 &nbsp;  HTML | CSS | JavaScript